WheteThunger/VehicleVendorOptions/README.md

 - `RequiresPermission` (`true` or `false`) -- While `true`, players must have the `vehiclevendoroptions.allow.<vehicle>` permission to purchase vehicles of this type.
 While `false`, the vehicle type is open to all players.
 - `FuelAmount` -- The amount of low grade fuel to put in the vehicle's fuel tank when it spawns.
   - Set to `-1` for the max stack size of low grade fuel on your server.
+- `DespawnProtectionSeconds` -- The amount of time that purchased vehicles will be safe in the spawn location before new ones can be spawned in their place.
+Reducing this is favorable in high population servers and/or where vehicles are relatively cheap.
+  - Note: If you are having an issue where players cannot buy vehicles quickly enough in succession, you may want to consider using [Monument Addons](https://umod.org/plugins/monument-addons) to add more vehicle vendors to monuments.
 - `PricesRequiringPermission` -- List of prices that can be granted to players with permission.
 Each price config generates a permission of the format `vehiclevendoroptions.price.<vehicle>.<item>.<amount>`.
 Granting one to a player overrides the price they will be charged.
 They will also see UI text on the screen indicating what the real price is, since the vanilla UI cannot be changed.
   - `ItemShortName` (default: `"scrap"`) -- The short name of the item to charge the player.
   - `Amount` -- The amount of items, Economics currency or Server Rewards points required to purchase the vehicle.